-Below are common headset questions and some "Headset TIPS".
+Below are common headset questions tips to help make your headset in top working order.
 If you can’t find a solution for your problem, please email email@example.com or call 800-399-3224

 My USB headset has stopped functioning since I upgraded my operating system to Windows 10.
 How can I fix this?